concrete architecture Trieste

 brutalist housing estate corridors

-Visiting Rozzol Melara
+Visiting Rozzol Melara:

 Location of Estate: Via Louis Pasteur and Villa Revoltella Park